okeefem3/firebase-workshop-web/README.md

 # Storage & Cloud Vision

 Goals:
-* Build the ability for a user to upload a profile image
+* Set up the ability for a user to upload a profile image
-* Build a function that will moderate the profile image using the Cloud Vision API
+* BONUS Set up a cloud function that will moderate the profile image using the Cloud Vision API
+  * If the image is moderated, set the locked field on the User document to true
   * Update firestore and storage rules to block a locked user from doing any add/update/delete actions

 References:
 * https://cloud.google.com/vision/